 I had to crouch, kneel, and tuck-and-roll when I came upon pronghorn in a wide-open area.
 This part of my field test was focused on how well it could hold up for a hunter.
 Being able to spot prey before they spot you is the name of the game.
 Do these binoculars have enough grit and quality to get it done?

 From my pictures for proof, you tell me.
 I had very little cover, but thankfully I was coming up on a ridge in which they were grazing below.
 Unfortunately, I'm out of shape, huffing and puffing, and every step I took was like Godzilla making a mad dash through a terrorized city.
 As you can see, they saw me coming from a mile away.
 First, the binoculars enabled me to see ears and a head staring wearily back at me before I saw its white rear-end gracefully bound off to warn the others.
 The binoculars provided more than enough clarity and detail for a hunter to successfully determine legal game and take an ethical shot.

 From the resolution I saw with my own eyes, the C1 has more than enough grit to head up a hunt.
 Seeing the unique stripes and fur patterns on pronghorns and chipmunks up-close made my day.

 After wrapping up my field day, the first thing I wanted do was find out what glass tech I was dealing with.
-The field test had manifested such fantastic optical results that I needed to be sure it had the features I suspected of a bino that costs twice its price.
+The review had manifested such fantastic optical results that I needed to be sure it had the features I suspected of a binocular that costs twice its price.